-- Can we describe preferences with a function? - Utility: A function that "describes" preferences - Someone's true utility may not be the same as what economists assume, but they behave as if - Reverse engineering: Program a robot that makes the same choice as you do... - What are the axioms needed for a preference to be described by a utility function?
+- Can we describe preferences as a function? - Utility: A function that "describes" preferences - Someone's true utility may not be the same as what economists assume, but they behave "as if" - What are the axioms needed for a preference to be described by a utility function?